Why is it important to get a full body skin cancer screening exam?

 What does a full body skin cancer screening exam involve?

 In the privacy of one of our exam rooms, you will undress but be covered by a drape or gown.
 You can develop skin cancer anywhere you have skin – between toes, behind your ears, on your buttocks, groin, or genitalia, so it is important for us to inspect each body part.
 We kindly ask that women (or men) should not wear makeup or nail polish to the appointment.
 Wear your hair loose so that our providers can properly access your scalp.
 Your skin cancer screening exam should take roughly 15-20 minutes.
-The provider will examine each part of your skin, and may use a special magnifying lens with a light-called a dermatoscope, in order to examine certain marks or lesions.
+The provider will examine each part of your skin and may use a special magnifying lens with a light-called a dermatoscope, in order to examine certain marks or lesions.

 What happens if something abnormal is suspected?